Daniel-J-S/Student-Facing-Website-PWA/src/course-materials/react-fundamentals/week-2/day-5/lecture-materials/token-based-auth-with-react-and-jwts.md

 As you can see, again we want to delegate dealing with tokens to a `getUserFromToken` function inside of `tokenService`.

-First, let's write a `getToken` method that retrieves and verifies that the token has not expired; and if it has expired, remove it!
+First, let's write a `getToken` function that retrieves and verifies that the token has not expired; and if it has expired, remove it!

 In **tokenService.js**: